 We arrive into the port of Mohács this morning, close to the Hungarian border, and embark on puszta tour by coach that takes us Kalocsa whilst enjoying stops along the way.

 The puszta itself is an area of Hungary defined by its grassland ecosystem set amongst the Great Hungarian Plains, and which has a certain 'wild west' feel to it.
 Our first visit during our time here is to a paprika house.

-One of Hungary's most famous and important cooking ingredients, paprika was once known as 'red gold' in this region, and we get to taste it in a variety of dishes while learning about the spice's historic significance and how it help shaped the lives of the people who resided here.
+One of Hungary's most famous and important cooking ingredients, paprika was once known as 'red gold' in this region, and we get to taste it in a variety of dishes while learning about the spice's historic significance and how it helped shape the lives of the people who resided here.
 We continue to the former home of a wealthy 19th century family where we are treated to a performance of traditional folk music and dancing before heading out into the great plains themselves to try some more local delicacies, meet Hungarian half-blood horses and experience a wagon ride hauled by these magnificent and powerful creatures.

 We meet the Amadeus Silver II in Kalocsa and have time to freshen up before tonight's gala dinner.
 (B, L, D)

 After disembarking the Amadeus Silver II for the final time, we enjoy the sights of Budapest before transferring by coach to the station.
 Here we catch the train directly to Prague, in the Czech Republic, for two nights.
 (D)